elatov/elatov.github.io/_posts/2012-09-24-fixing-a-ghostedinconsistent-distributed-virtual-switch-by-migrating-to-a-standard-virtual-switch.md

 ### Create a Standard Virtual Switch and Migrate an uplink to it

-Most of these steps are laid out in "[VMware vNetwork Distributed Switch: Migration and Configuration](http://www.vmware.com/files/pdf/vsphere-vnetwork-ds-migration-configuration-wp.pdf)"
+Most of these steps are laid out in "[VMware vNetwork Distributed Switch: Migration and Configuration](http://www.vmware.com/files/pdf/vsphere-vnetwork-ds-migration-configuration-wp.pdf)"

 **1.** Create a new Stardard Virtual Switch